KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 The layer also allocates a buffer that describes the length of all descriptor arrays and the write state of each element of each array.
 It only does this if the VK_EXT_descriptor_indexing extension is enabled.

+The layer also allocates a buffer that describes all addresses retrieved from vkGetBufferDeviceAddressEXT and the sizes of the corresponding buffers.
+It only does this if the VK_EXT_buffer_device_address extension is enabled.

 As the shader is executed, the instrumented shader code performs the run-time checks.
 If a check detects an error condition, the instrumentation code writes an error record into the GPU's device memory.